BunyatovCavid/CreateInterfaceWithConnections.Injections/README.md

 ## Active

-Go to Program.cs and then add the UseUML method to the application by writing app.UseUML() and run the application
+Go to Program.cs and then add the UseUML method to the application by writing app.UseUML() and run the application.
+Run the program once to create a UML controller.
+Since the UML controller is created at runtime, you can't use it in this case

 ![Ekran9](https://github.com/BunyatovCavid/MyGalleryForReadMe/assets/115308530/6b4770d8-42dd-48c7-ac47-b998218d167e)
 ![Ekran10](https://github.com/BunyatovCavid/MyGalleryForReadMe/assets/115308530/a255a3c8-a042-4dda-94a1-4fe17e11e067)